Ryvenay/AFP1_kisprojekt/Documents/System Plan.md

 ## 5.3 Menu hierarchy
 The menu hierarchy is found in the navigation bar which contains:
-    - Login
+    - Homepage
-    - Album
+    - Review
     - Interview
     - Band
-    - Homepage
     - About us
+    - Login

 # 6. Physical environments
-- This application was made for web platform and should be used with the supported web browsers
+This application was made for web platform and should be used with the supported web browsers

 - Softwares and external systems we're working with:
     - Ragic Database System Manager
     - Sublime Text Editor (for PHP)
     - Gitkraken/Github for documentation
     - Trello
     - Visual Studio
-    - Spotify
     - Discord
 - Hardware and Network:
     - General hardware and network requirements